"The thing about The Beatles is that

 John Lennon was considered the leader of the Beatles

 since he started the band.
-The members of the Beatles are always referred to as: John, Paul,
+The four members of the Beatles are always referred to as: John, Paul,

 George, and Ringo.
 This reflects the order in which they joined the